 The Nominating and Governance Committee will consider the above factors for nominees identified by the Nominating and Governance Committee.
 The Nominating and Governance Committee uses the same process for evaluating all nominees, regardless of the original source of nomination.
 The Nominating and Governance Committee does not currently use the services of any third party search firm to assist in the identification or evaluation of Board member candidates.
-The Nominating and Governance Committee may, however, use such services in the future as it deems necessary or appropriate.
-Susan Y. Kim and David N. Watson were identified and recommended as potential director nominees to the Nominating and Governance Committee by a nonmanagement director.
+The Nominating and Governance Committee, may, however, use such services in the future as it deems necessary or appropriate.

 It is the policy of the Nominating and Governance Committee to consider both recommendations and nominations from stockholders for candidates to the Board of Directors.
 Stockholders wishing to recommend a candidate for consideration by the Nominating and Governance Committee for election to the Board of Directors can do so by writing to our Corporate Secretary at our principal executive offices.
-Stockholders shall give (i) such candidate's name, home and business contact information, (ii) a representation that the nominating person intends to appear in person or by proxy at the meeting to nominate the candidate, (iii) if known, the class and total number of shares of Amkor stock beneficially owned by the candidate, (iv) a description of all arrangements or understandings between the nominating person and the candidate and any other person (naming such person) pursuant to which the nomination is being made, (v) detailed biographical data and qualifications, including such candidate's age and principal occupation, (vi) written indication of the candidate and (ix) a representation whether the nominating person's name and address, (viii) evidence of the nominating person's ownership of Amkor stock and (ix) a representation whether the nominating person is part of a group which intends to deliver a proxy statement and/or form of proxy to holders of at least the percentage of Amkor's outstanding stock required to elect the candidate and/or otherwise to solicit proxies from stockholders in support of the nomination.
-Nominations for consideration at the 2016 Annual Meeting of Stockholders must be received by our Corporate Secretary no later than February 5, 2016.
+Stockholders shall give (i) such candidate's name, home and business contact information, (ii) a representation that the nominating person intends to appear in person or by proxy at the meeting to nominate the candidate, (iii) if known, the class and total number of shares of Amkor stock beneficially owned by the candidate, (iv) a description of all arrangements or understandings between the nominating person and the candidate and any other person (naming such person) pursuant to which the nomination is being made, (v) detailed biographical data and qualifications, including such candidate's age and principal occupation, (vi) written indication of the candidate's willingness to serve if elected, (vii) the nominating person's name and address, (viii) evidence of the nominating person's ownership of Amkor stock and (ix) a representation whether the nominating person intends or is part of a group which intends to deliver a proxy statement and/or form of proxy to holders of at least the percentage of Amkor's outstanding stock required to elect the candidate and/or otherwise to solicit proxies from stockholders in support of the nomination.
+Nominations for consideration at the 2017 Annual Meeting of Stockholders must be received by our Corporate Secretary no later than February 3, 2017.